TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Camera Software - Testing Priority Statuses.md

 ## Experiment Description
 ### Summary
 <!-- Short summary of the experiment written after completing it -->
 This experiment utilizes the camera and software system controlling it to prove that the priority area status boolean adequately sets the target of the camera.

+A video of this experiment can be found [here](https://www.youtube.com/watch?v=AOBYHYJI4ZE).

 #### Subsystem(s) Involved:
 Camera Software Subsystem